bitfwdcommunity/Blockchain-Resources/README.md

 # Beginners Guide
 Everything you need to read / watch to get started to understand blockchain and cryptocurrencies.

-- How does a blockchain work - Simply Explained - A quick Youtube video to explain the concepts of a blockchain
+- [How does a blockchain work](https://www.youtube.com/watch?v=SSo_EIwHSd4) - Simply Explained - A quick Youtube video to explain the concepts of a blockchain
-- Explain Bitcoin like I’m Five - A great medium post explaining how Bitcoin operates in a simple and digestible fashion
+- [Explain Bitcoin like I’m Five](https://medium.freecodecamp.org/explain-bitcoin-like-im-five-73b4257ac833?source=search_post---------5&gi=bd24c3d5a9b3) - A great medium post explaining how Bitcoin operates in a simple and digestible fashion
-- Understanding Ethereum - A complete guide to get you up to date with Ethereum and how it works.
+- [Understanding Ethereum](https://hackernoon.com/understanding-ethereum-a-complete-guide-6f32ea8f5888) - A complete guide to get you up to date with Ethereum and how it works.
-- A beginner's guide to get started with Cryptocurrencies - Kickstarter guide of how  to start investing in crypto
+- [A beginner's guide to get started with Cryptocurrencies](https://hackernoon.com/a-beginners-guide-to-getting-started-with-cryptocurrencies-76027bebb1b1) - Kickstarter guide of how  to start investing in crypto
-- If you have Netflix, Banking on Bitcoin is a great documentary starter as well!
+- [Banking on Bitcoin](https://www.netflix.com/title/80154500) is a great documentary starter as well!
 - [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf) - The genesis of what started the whole crypto revolution.
 A must read to understand Satoshi Nakamoto’s vision.